roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 sudo node index.js
 ```

 4. Visit your application again using its external IP.
 Remember, that IP is easily found on the Compute Engine page.
-Once you receive the "Hello World!" message, edit the URL by adding `/add-file?fileName=test.txt&fileContents=Hello%20World` to the end.
+Once you receive the "Hello World" message, edit the URL by adding `/add-file?fileName=test.txt&fileContents=Hello%20World` to the end.
 Your result should be a URL something like this: http://[YOUR_VMS_IP]/add-file?fileName=test.txt&fileContents=Hello%20World

 5. Verify that you get a return message like this: